Giqles/check-your-temps/README.md

 ### Get the app

-Easiest option is to use the release on GitHub.
+Easiest option is to use the latest [release on GitHub](https://github.com/Giqles/check-your-temps/releases).

 #### Building from source
 If you want to rebuild from scratch you need to have `virtualenv`.
 Then install the dependencies using: